Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-06-settingup-p5.md

 ## Offline

 We can download the library and then reference it.
-What does that look like?

-You can go to the download page and choose from a couple of options.
+Go to the download page and choose from a couple of options.

 [Download page](https://p5js.org/download/)